-Marble pavers have been used for both residential and commercial purposes, may it be for patios, driveways, walkways and even grass-yard lanes.
-These pavers make gorgeous outdoor landscapes while exhibiting a graceful and elegant aura.
+Marble pavers are used for both residential and commercial purposes, including patios, driveways, walkways and even grass-yard lanes.
+The pavers make gorgeous outdoor landscapes while exhibiting a graceful and elegant aura.

-- Marble pavers have a smooth and regal polish making it look more sophisticated as compared to other pavers made of stones and granites.
+- Smooth and regal polish create a more sophisticated look compared to other pavers made of stones or granite.

-- Its natural tones and patterns create a unique finish to your driveway, pool deck, flooring, etc.
+- Natural tones and patterns create a unique finish.

-- Conducts heat very well, expect your area to be scorching hot especially the during afternoons.
+- Conducts heat very well, expect area to be scorching hot on some days.

-- Might have stains and discolorations when exposed to some acidic chemicals like sauces, beverages or even cleaning products.
+- May have stains and discolorations when exposed to some acidic chemicals like sauces, beverages or even cleaning products.

-Travertine pavers, like marbles, are all-natural and eco-friendly pavers that can be used in different ways.
-These are sedimentary rocks formed and developed under pressure and changing temperature.
-With its natural appeal, travertine pavers have been a popular option for outdoor landscaping and flooring.
-It looks good even on patios, countertops, pool areas and even on indoor floorings.
+Travertine, like marble, is an all-natural and eco-friendly material that can be used in different ways.
+Sedimentary rock formed and developed under pressure and changing temperature is a popular option for outdoor landscaping and flooring.

-- Since travertine pavers are very durable, it can add value to your home.
+- Very durable, add value to your home.

 - Available in different colors and tones.